Ph.D. Candidate in Economics

 Scott Nelson is a fourth-year Ph.D. student in economics at MIT.
 His research focuses on consumer credit markets, in particular on how regulation interacts with information asymmetries and how households make choices about borrowing, deleveraging, and default.
 Nelson is a research fellow with the City of Boston Office of Financial Empowerment, a graduate intern with the Consumer Financial Protection Bureau, a visiting graduate fellow with the Federal Reserve Bank of Boston, and a National Science Foundation graduate research fellow.

-Before MIT, Nelson worked as a research assistant at the Federal Reserve Bank of New York, and at Innovations for Poverty Action’s Household Finance Initiative.
-He received a B.A. in economics and mathematics from Yale University, summa cum laude, where he received the Ellington Prize for best senior essay in finance and the Stanley Memorial Prize for excellence in mathematics.
+Before MIT, Nelson worked as a research assistant at the Federal Reserve Bank of New York and at Innovations for Poverty Action’s Household Finance Initiative.
+He received a bachelor’s degree in economics and mathematics from Yale University, summa cum laude, where he received the Ellington Prize for best senior essay in finance and the Stanley Memorial Prize for excellence in mathematics.

 - 2015, Financial behavior and uncertain tax refunds: a new test of precautionary saving among low-income households, $15,000